idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ComputeFiniteStrain.md

 ### Deformation Gradient Definition

-The deformation gradient represent the change in a material element from the reference configuration to the current configuration [citep:malvern1969introduction].
+The deformation gradient represents the change in a material element from the reference configuration to the current configuration [citep:malvern1969introduction].
 In the incremental formulation used in the `ComputeFiniteStrain` class, the incremental deformation gradient represents the change in the material element from the previous